 People with disability and disability workers are eligible to receive the COVID-19 vaccine.
 Some people with disability are also at greater risk of becoming very sick if they catch COVID-19, so getting vaccinated is very important.

-To book and check your eligibility, go to the COVID-19 Vaccine Eligibility Checker.
+To book your vaccination go to the COVID-19 Vaccine Clinic Finder.

 For more information tailored for people with disability, you can also refer to the Department of Health website.
 Resources include:

 - Easy Read resources - A series of fact sheets about COVID-19 vaccines in Easy Read format.

 - Auslan videos - Collection of videos explaining Australia's COVID-19 vaccination rollout.

 BOOKING AN APPOINTMENT

 You can get the vaccine now if you are 12 years of age or older.

 NSW Health vaccination clinics and participating general practices across the state are open for COVID-19 vaccination bookings.